Equal Employment & No FEAR Act

-On May 15, 2002, President Bush signed the Notification and Federal Employee Anti-discrimination and Retaliation (NO FEAR) Act, which increases federal agency accountability for acts of discrimination or reprisal against employee.
+On May 15, 2002, President Bush signed the Notification and Federal Employee Anti-discrimination and Retaliation (No FEAR) Act, Public Law 170-174, which increases Federal agency accountability for acts of discrimination or reprisal against employees.

-Information for the National Geospatial-Intelligence Agency, as required by the NO FEAR Act, can be found in the Associated Documents section below.
+Information for the National Geospatial-Intelligence Agency, as required by the No FEAR Act, can be found in the No FEAR Act document section below.
 The data is updated on a quarterly basis.